sdsc/sdsc-summer-institute-2021/4.2b_Deep_Learning_part_2/Sequence Learning/README.md

-## Slides and exercise for Sequence learning with Keras/Tensorflow ##
+## Notebook for exercise for Sequence learning with Keras/Tensorflow ##